bitfalls/bitfalls_content/03-unstoppable/en_US/final.md

 ![No Bitcoin Here!](https://bitfalls.com/wp-content/uploads/2017/08/cryptocurrencies.png)

-Likewise, because transactions in the blockchain can have an arbitrary type of data attached, and the blockchain is immutable (unchangeable) - i.e. its complete history is preserved forever on every computer and cannot be altered, as explained in the [blockchain][blockchain-en] post, it is possible to send along information that's deemed illegal in certain countries - pedophilia, pirated material, government secrets...
+Likewise, because transactions in the blockchain can have an arbitrary type of data attached, and the blockchain is immutable (unchangeable) - i.e. its complete history is preserved forever on every computer and cannot be altered, as explained in the [blockchain][blockchain] post, it is possible to send along information that's deemed illegal in certain countries - pedophilia, pirated material, government secrets...
 This would make the medium containing this illegal information (the blockchain itself) illegal to use.
 Indeed, the Bitcoin blockchain already contains an impressive amount of random oddities - from Nelson Mandela's picture and prayers to Valentine's Day messages - more info about that can be found [here](http://www.righto.com/2014/02/ascii-bernanke-wikileaks-photographs.html).

 ### Resources